cdig/cd-module/README.md

 ```

 Paste it in to your Terminal.
 Stuff will start running.
 Go make a coffee.
 Talk to Mark for a bit.
-Eventually, the upgrade process will finish, and you're ready to move on.
+Eventually, the upgrade process will finish, and it'll clear the screen.
+Then you're ready to ~~ride your hoverboard~~ get to work on your v2 module.

 ![](http://lunchboxsessions.s3.amazonaws.com/static/github-cd-module-readme/jacket.jpg)

 ### Upgrade Lemma Three

 Run the `gulp` command.
-You'll either have a spectacular display of error fireworks — call Ivan! — or your newly upgraded module will pop up in your favorite web browser.
+You'll either have a spectacular display of error fireworks — call Ivan! — or your newly upgraded module will pop up in your favorite web browser with a ton of new features and super-fast, hopefully-more-reliable compiling and reloading via gulp.
 Welcome to the future!

 ![](http://lunchboxsessions.s3.amazonaws.com/static/github-cd-module-readme/party.jpg)